 Severely protruded jaw

 Maybe due to abnormal growth jaw bone can be protruded extremely.
 Even if you wear braces, you may have a little improved jawline.
-In orthodontic we call it a class 3 skeletal malocclusion.
+In orthodontics, we call it a class 3 skeletal malocclusion.

 Long and big size jaw

-Sometimes, during the growth and development of the jaw, a lower jaw gets much bigger than the normal size.
+Sometimes, during the growth and development of the jaw, the lower jaw gets much bigger than the normal size.